Lingaard/PortfolioDemo/README.md

-A demo of the game can be tested at: https://mega.nz/file/qglTzIQQ#EETvdnHb3zCR_L2bqUHDWXgFdnETK58nW-eCrCWIdWY
+A demo of the game can be tested at: https://mega.nz/file/qglTzIQQ#EETvdnHb3zCR_L2bqUHDWXgFdnETK58nW-eCrCWIdWY Just start MineralMadness.exe and then enter "sandbox" in game.

 Sections not mine:
 MarchingCubeData is mostly a copy-paste of tables from https://paulbourke.net/geometry/polygonise/.